-School Social Worker - Pam Roberts
+School Social Worker

 School social workers provide clinical assessment, crisis intervention, individual and small group counseling, and referral services to outside agencies or therapists for students and/or their families.
 The social worker monitors student attendance and intervenes when appropriate or necessary.
 In situations where a student is unable to attend school on a regular basis, the social worker may make home visits.
-As a member of several committees, including the Committee on Special Education (CSE), the Sub-Committee on Special Education (SCSE), and the Instructional Support Team (IST), the school social worker helps to develop and/or implement programs and policies that enhance a student's well-being and academic success.
-Member of Substance Abuse, Anti-Bullying, and Positive Behavior Intervention and Support Committees.
+As a member of several committees, including the Committee on Special Education (CSE), the Sub-Committee on Special Education (SCSE), and the Instructional Support Team (IST), the school social worker helps to develop and/or implement programs and policies that enhance a student's wellbeing and academic success.
+The school social worker also provides education about important mental health issues and provides healthy coping strategies for dealing with life stressors.